Frequently asked questions:

 Can I send mail to an inmate?

 Inmate Mail - Inmates at the Montgomery County Jail are allowed to receive mail.
 Mail will be given out to inmates as it arrives at the Jail each day, Monday through Friday, except on federal and state holidays.
-All incoming mail will be opened in the presence of the inmate.
 All illegal items discovered in the mail will be seized.
 Money received in the mail will be deposited in the inmate’s financial account.
 This money should be in the form of money orders or certified check.
 No personal checks will be accepted.
 It is not recommended that cash be sent through the mail.
 If the inmate is no longer incarcerated at our facility, the incoming mail will be promptly forwarded or returned to the sender.
 C.O.D. and postage due mail will not be accepted.

 Inmates may subscribe to and receive through the mail, any newspaper or magazine ONLY if it comes directly from the publisher.
 The following exceptions are not allowed: